polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

    val3:date:"2021-01-01T23:59:00"
 ```

-Type declarations are basically injected in between the node's name and its value, and are simply
+Type declarations are basically injected in between the node's name and its value, and are
-references to CLR types such as `System.DateTime`, `System.Decimal`, etc. The default type if no
+referencing CLR types such as `System.DateTime`, `System.Decimal`, etc. The default type if no
 type is explicitly supplied is string.

 The typing system of Hyperlambda is crucial for what follows, and also makes it almost impossible